* Trade deal sends stocks higher, but details awaited

 By Tom Westbrook

-MSCI's broadest index of Asia-Pacific shares outside Japan rose 1% to its highest since June 2018.
-Japan's Nikkei touched its firmest in more than year, while markets from Shanghai to Seoul and Hong Kong all rose by more than a percentage point.
+The mood carried MSCI's broadest index of Asia-Pacific shares outside Japan up 0.4% to its highest since April.
+Japan's Nikkei hit its firmest in more than year and Hong Kong's Hang Seng rose half a percent.

 The three major U.S. stock indexes rose modestly, but posted record closing highs.
 So did the pan-European STOXX 600 index .